-A minor in Philosophy consists of 18 hours in Philosophy, 9 of which should be on the 300- or 400-level.
-Minors will be strongly advised to create a suitable package of courses in consultation with a Philosophy professor appointed by the chair.
+A minor in philosophy consists of 18 hours in philosophy, nine of which should be at the 300- or 400-level.
+Minors will be strongly advised to create a suitable package of courses in consultation with a philosophy professor appointed by the chair.